tstrall/aws-config/README.md

 ---

+## 🧠 Project Background

+This repository is part of a broader open-source architecture I’ve developed to support configuration-driven AWS deployment.

+While some of these ideas were shaped through years of professional experience and refinement, the implementations here are entirely original — built independently and outside the context of any prior employment.

+For the full context and design principles behind this system, see the [aws-deployment-guide](https://github.com/tstrall/aws-deployment-guide).

+---

 ## **📌 Next Steps**
 Want to implement this in your AWS environment?
 Here’s what to do next:
 1️⃣ **Fork this repo and define your own configurations.**